School of Music Ensemble Auditions

 UNIVERSITY BAND AND WIND ENSEMBLE

-Auditions for the University Band will take place on Monday, August 25 for new and transfer students, and on Tuesday, August 26 for returning students.
+Auditions for the University Band will take place on Monday, August 24 for new and transfer students, and on Tuesday, August 25 and Wednesday, August 26 for returning students.
 A sign-up sheet will be available in the Green Center for Performing Arts outside Room 1116 (Dr. Paré's office); when you arrive on campus in August enter your name and time.
 Be sure to consult your Orientation Schedule before signing up for an audition time.